-Already during the colonial period the French had installed not far from there the Cotton Factory of Tonkin, one of the most profitable activities of Indochina on the eve of the 2nd World War.
+Already during the colonial period the French had installed the Cotton Factory in Tonkin, one of the most profitable activities of Indochina on the eve of the 2nd World War.
 Created in 1900, the Cotton Factory of Tonkin relied on a very cheap labour force and on a pre-existing tradition of weaving in the region.
-Look at the banknote of 2000 dong, you will see an illustration of the textile factories of Nam Dinh.
+Look at a 2000 dong banknote, you will see an illustration of the textile factories of Nam Dinh.

 Nam Dinh Headquarters

-For 82 days, from December 1946 to March 1947, in their surrounded positions, a handful of porpoises of the 6th Colonial Infantry Regiment resisted in Nam Dinh thousands of besiegers of Viet Minh troops.
-This siege truly marked the beginning of the Indochina War which will last nearly 8 years.
+For 82 days, from December 1946 to March 1947, in their surrounded positions, a handful of porpoises of the 6th Colonial Infantry Regiment resisted thousands of besiegers of Viet Minh troops in Nam Dinh.
+This siege truly marked the beginning of the Indochina War which was to last nearly 8 years.